 Introduction to Six Sigma Project

-- Six Sigma is a statistical-based, data-driven approach which primarily focuses on continuous improvement process by eliminating defects or variances and assuring quality products or services.
-It is well-known that this methodology was first developed and applied by Motorola in 1980 and later it was popularized at General Electrical as a quality management process in the 1990s.
-The objective of the implementation Six Sigma method is to reduce the number of flaws and wastages as low as 3.4 per million and attain profitability.
+The following article provides an outline for Six Sigma Project.
+Six Sigma is a statistical-based, data-driven approach that primarily focuses on a continuous improvement process by eliminating defects or variances and assuring quality products or services.
+It is well-known that this methodology was first developed and applied by Motorola in 1980, and later it was popularized at General Electrical as a quality management process in the 1990s.
+The implementation Six Sigma method aims to reduce the number of flaws and wastages as low as 3.4 per million and attain profitability.

-- On the other hand, the primary objective of project management is to reorganize operations, reduce cost, eliminate wastage, complete the target and achieve customer satisfaction by providing quality products or services.
+On the other hand, project management’s primary objective is to reorganize operations, reduce cost, eliminate wastage, complete the target, and achieve customer satisfaction by providing quality products or services.
 That is why the organizations need to adopt a certain methodology to complete the project and stay relevant.
-The certain techniques including initiation, planning, execution, monitoring, and closing are crucial parts of the project lifecycle to achieve the target within the estimated time span and budget.
+Certain techniques, including initiation, planning, execution, monitoring, and closing, are crucial parts of the project lifecycle to achieve the target within the estimated time span and budget.
 In addition, efficient project management helps to grow effective communication inside the departments.

 Six Sigma Project Approach

-In this second stage, the team members have to decide the measurement process after defining the scope and target of the project at the initial stage.
-Though it is a tedious process and time consuming to collect the actual data, yet it is an essential process to keep the project on track.
-This step includes the selection of measurement process, evaluation, analysis, and determination of process performance level, and competency.
+In this second stage, the team members have to decide the measurement process after defining the project’s scope and target at the initial stage.
+Though it is a tedious process and time-consuming to collect the actual data, it is essential to keep the project on track.
+This step includes the selection of measurement process, evaluation, analysis, and determination of process performance level and competency.

 The third stage includes the analysis process to detect the root causes for variances that may cause to delay the project or affect the quality of the final product or service.
 Various statistical tools are used to do the root cause analysis.